l2beat/l2beat/packages/backend/discovery/rari/arbitrum/diffHistory.md

 +        "0x7c44d7be0909b7d0aaf2c476c9c337b43f59f311d40469f3e0cc99dc46308b56"
       description:
 -        "A sequencer (registered in this contract) can submit transaction batches or commitments here."
 +        "A sequencer (registered in this contract) can submit transaction batches or commitments here.
-This version of the SequencerInbox also supports commitments to data that is posted to Celestia." values.$implementation:
+This version of the SequencerInbox also supports commitments to data that is posted to Celestia but does not reference a DA bridge." values.$implementation:
 -        "0x305eD6932AbF2e997832C570E467320BbA1491F4"
 +        "0xa8968d1dbA3F93FB7412d15F4139C0f63537e9E2"